 (9) procedures for competency standards for license applications and renewals.

-(4) Periodically determine whether a sufficient supply of good quality radiologic technology services is available in Vermont at a competitive and reasonable price; and take suitable action, within the scope of its powers, to solve or bring public and professional attention to any problem which it finds in this area.
+(4) periodically determine whether a sufficient supply of good quality radiologic technology services is available in Vermont at a competitive and reasonable price; and take suitable action, within the scope of its powers, to solve or bring public and professional attention to any problem which it finds in this area; and

 (1) Refer cases of apparent improper radiologic technology practice to any occupational board with authority over the person concerned.

 (2) Investigate suspected cases of unauthorized practice of radiologic technology, and refer any such case to the Attorney General or a State's Attorney for possible prosecution and injunctive relief.

 (5) Issue orders relating to discovery in the same manner as a judge under the Vermont Rules of Civil Procedure, which may be enforced in the same manner as a subpoena.

 (6) Adopt rules relating to the procedures to be followed in handling complaints and conducting hearings under this chapter.